 This two and a half hour ride takes you through the oldest forest in Glacier National Park with Red Cedar and Hemlock trees providing a cool shade.
 Pop out of the forest to enjoy Upper McDonald Creek at the Dancing Water Cascades.
 You’ll have a glimpse of everything from Mountain views to Huckleberry patches and Glacial Erratics.
 Keep your eyes open for the rare sighting of a Grizzly Bear!
 The beautiful old growth forest of the Lake McDonald area is a special treat and we are excited to share it with you.

 On August 31, 2017 the Sperry Chalet hotel building was lost to the Sprague Fire.
-However, thanks to the cooperation of the National Park Service, Belton Chalets Inc., the Glacier National Park Conservancy and numerous donors from the general public, Sperry is being rebuilt!
-Phase 1 of the Sperry Rebuild Project was completed during the 2018 summer season and focused on further stabilizing the Chalet and installing floors and a roof.
+However, thanks to the cooperation of the National Park Service, Belton Chalets Inc., the Glacier National Park Conservancy and numerous donors from the general public, Sperry has been rebuilt!
+We will resume rides to the Chalet during the 2020 summer season, but the exact opening day for the Chalet is still to be determined.

 Since the Sprague Fire burned in a mosaic pattern, if you have taken this trail before you may be equally surprised by both the changes from the fire and how much remains the same.
 Within just 20 minutes from departing the corral, you will see evidence of the fire: standing snags, charred logs and the truly rocky bed of the forest floor which no longer has the ground cover it used to.
 You will gain 3,300 feet in elevation across the on the 6.7 mile trek up to Sperry Chalet!
 There is far less tree cover as a result of the fire, so not only is this ride best suited for advanced riders due to the challenging terrain, but it is also a very hot trail for hikers and riders alike.
 Please be sure to be well prepared with water, snacks and stamina for the trip.
 The Sperry Chalet kitchen is in full operation, so once at the Chalet, treat yourself to a one of a kind meal made from ingredients that are delivered weekly to the Chalet via a pack string of mules!